Students gather in the Visual Arts Center to listen to Ann Hamilton discuss O N E E V E R Y O N E. Photo by Christina S. Murrey

 Fourteen larger-than-life porcelain enamel panels are installed in Dell Medical School’s Health Learning Building, with more planned for the Health Discovery Building after construction is complete.
 In the meantime, those panels can be viewed at the Visual Arts Center, along with a selection of additional panels slated for future DMS buildings.
 The exhibition is on view through 24 February 2017.

 The festivities kicked off Thursday afternoon with faculty and staff seminar in the Visual Arts Center with Hamilton and Jack Risley, the chair of the Department of Art and Art History.
 Encouraged to come armed with questions, young aspiring artists and scholars poured into the exhibition space to learn Hamilton’s insights into her process and the project.

-Art students take copies of free books distributed in the Visual Art Center.
+Art students listen to Ann Hamilton during Wednesday's student seminar in the Visual Arts Center.
 Photo by Christina S. Murrey

 Thursday evening saw a conversation with Hamilton in the LBJ Auditorium, co-hosted by the university’s Humanities Institute and its director Pauline Strong.
 Hundreds heard Hamilton and authors Kathleen Stewart, Natalie Shapero and Brian Rotman discuss the work and their writings, which are featured in O N E E V E R Y O N E newspapers and on the project website.